munene748/alx-zero_day/README.md

-My first readme as a software engineer is aazing
+My first readme as a software engineer is amazing